dwoodshc/shortcut-search-app/README.md

    npm install
    ```

-3. Configuration:
-   - All configuration is stored in browser localStorage (client-side)
-   - Settings are managed through the app's built-in interface
-   - No manual file editing is required
-   - Use Export/Import feature for backup and portability
+3. Launch the app — all configuration is handled through the built-in Setup Wizard on first run.

 ## Running the Application